mattfarina/pkg/README.md

 that need to look over the packages in an application to determine license information.

+The `flatten` property tells any tools that all the imports should be in the top level `vendor/` directory.

 All of these properties are useful for applications that need to display or otherwise work with information about an application or package that's not part of the source for making the application run.